For most couples, deciding who works and who stays home comes down to plain economics.

-Still, a family can benefit by sticking to the one-income model.
+And beyond financial reasons, there are plenty more ways a family can benefit by sticking to the one-income model.
 Here are five practical reasons why one parent should stay at home:

-Wait ... what?!
+Wait ... what?
 Isn't it kind of a no-brainer that having both parents work means much more money and fewer financial stresses?
 Not exactly.

 Work clothes can be another expense for many working Americans that can cost around $100 per month.
 And what about food?
 When both parents are working, there is less time to cook, meaning more money spent at restaurants.

-Obviously, work isn't the only thing that will keep you from spending time with your child.
+Work isn't the only thing that will keep you from spending time with your child.
 Taking care of the house and running errands drains the time spent with children, but that can be minimized if one parent stays at home.

 Of course, you can absolutely find caring environments in a day care or with the right babysitter, but you have to consider frequent turnover and high student-to-teacher ratios in some programs.
 There's also this:

 According to the U.S. Department of Health and Human Services, regardless of quality, children with a higher quantity of non-parental care exhibited increased behavioral problems.